josephpei/qClash/README.md

 ## Build

+You need place `Country.mmdb` in the `config` directory.
+I don't inlucde this file in the source tree.

 ```
 # Install Qt libraries use your package manager.
 # Or use the official qt installer, then set the environment